Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Warmth, bruising, or redness in the injured area

 The symptoms of a broken bone may resemble other conditions.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

-The doctor makes the diagnosis with physical examination and diagnostic tests.
-During the examination the doctor obtains a complete medical history of the child and asks how the injury occurred.
+The healthcare provider makes the diagnosis with physical exam and diagnostic tests.
+During the exam the healthcare provider obtains a complete medical history of the child and asks how the injury happened.

 Diagnostic procedures may include: